 This doesn’t mean always being busy and filling it up.
 This means being intentional with your time so the way you spend the few hours you do have is in line with the things that are the most important.

-Obviously, you can’t spend ALL of your time only doing things you want, but when you’re conscious of what you’re doing and realize that time is limited, you are able to make decisions that keep you from getting too busy, too chaotic and too stressed!
+Obviously, you can’t spend ALL of your time only doing things you want, but when you’re conscious of what you’re doing and realize that time is limited, you are able to make decisions that keep you from getting too busy, or too chaotic and too stressed.

 When you combine all of these steps, you’ll be able to create the kind of chaos-free Christmas that you’ll remember with fondness because you weren’t too busy and stressed to actually enjoy it.

 When December 2011 came around it was just a few months after another move, and I had two little ones to share in the magic of Christmas with.

 I had my plan, and I did all the traditions I love, like making sugar cookies and chocolate-dipped pretzels, snuggling on the couch while reading my favorite Christmas books to my kids, attending parties, and seeing all the best light displays within a 30-mile radius.

 But most of all, feeling happy that I was present—physically and mentally—to make the memories that will last long after the gifts are opened and the decorations put away.